The Heat Death Of Memecoins: Tracking the Memecoin Hype & Rapid Cooldown of 2025

 Methodology

 This report analyses the performance and market dynamics of memecoins over the past 12 months, focusing on user growth, daily token generation, trading volume, and market capitalisation.
 Daily and monthly data were used to track trends in new-user adoption, token issuance, and liquidity across top memecoins, providing insight into speculative activity and market health.
-Figures were sourced from Dune Analytics, CoinMarketCap, and CoinGecko, using data between December 2024 and December 2025.
+Figures were sourced from Dune Analytics, CoinMarketCap, and CoinGecko, using data between January 2025 and January 2026.
 The analysis highlights correlations between user activity, token generation, and market metrics to identify the post-hype contraction phase of the memecoin market.